1) WHO WE ARE

 Useberry is not responsible and cannot be held liable for any non-compliance of the application (where Useberry SDK is integrated), with Google Android and Apple iOS Policies or for the application’s breach of standing legislation.
 Useberry reserves the right to withdraw the questionnaire in case its content does not respect the standing legislation or the terms of this Agreement.

 Useberry reserves the right to reject User Tests either in the review phase or during the lifecycle of User Test, for several reasons including but not limited to low incident rate, asking multiple questions in one, asking simplified YES/NO Screenings and others.
-Successful payment does not guarantee neither User Test Approval nor User Test Distribution.
+Successful payment guarantees neither User Test Approval nor User Test Distribution.
 Useberry reserves the right to terminate at any time User Tests with low incident rate and issue a partial refund.

 Useberry reserves its right to terminate at any time your use of its Services, in case of any breach of the present agreement which may impose liability upon Useberry.